 The list recognizes “leading researchers in the sciences and social sciences from around the world,” according to Clarivate Analytics.
 It is based on an analysis of journal article publication and citation data, an objective measure of a researcher’s influence, from 2005-15.

-The highly cited Illinois researchers this year are: crop sciences and plant biology professor Lisa Ainsworth (GEGC, highly cited in plant and animal science), civil and environmental engineering professor Tami Bond (geosciences), crop sciences and plant biology professor Stephen P. Long (GEGC/BSD, plant and animal science), chemistry professor Yi Lu (BSD/ONC-PM, chemistry), and psychology professor Brent Roberts (GNDP, psychiatry, psychology).
+The highly cited Illinois researchers this year are: USDA ARS, crop sciences and plant biology professor Lisa Ainsworth (GEGC, highly cited in plant and animal science), civil and environmental engineering professor Tami Bond (geosciences), crop sciences and plant biology professor Stephen P. Long (GEGC/BSD, plant and animal science), chemistry professor Yi Lu (BSD/ONC-PM, chemistry), and psychology professor Brent Roberts (GNDP, psychiatry, psychology).

 Ainsworth’s research focuses on plant metabolism, photosynthesis and molecular variation within species and how those factors contribute to plant responses to global change.
 A key goal of her work is to maximize crop production in the future.
 She is a University Scholar and recipient of the Charles Albert Shull Award from the American Society of Plant Biologists.
 She was on the Highly Cited Researchers list in 2016.